Cano and Eve's Default: The Real Story

 The Long Arc of Correction

-Adam and Eve were not abandoned by the universe.
-They were not damned.
-They were demoted to mortal status and told to live out their lives as ordinary man and woman of Urantia, and then to enter the ascension scheme that every human soul on this planet enters.
-They did.
-They lived their long Mesopotamian decades, raised their second-Garden children, taught, suffered, and finally died.
-They were resurrected on the mansion worlds.
-They made their slow ascent through the local universe.
+Adam and Eve were demoted, not abandoned.
+They were told to live out their lives as ordinary mortals of Urantia and then to enter the same ascension scheme that every human soul on this planet enters, and they did exactly that.
+They lived their long Mesopotamian decades, raised their second-Garden children, taught and suffered and finally died.
+They were resurrected on the mansion worlds and began the slow ascent through the local universe.
 They are, somewhere ahead of every reader of these pages, working their way home to Paradise alongside the rest of us.

 What Eve Teaches Us

-For two thousand years women have been told that the first woman is the reason the world is broken.
-It is one of the most damaging stories ever told.
-The cost of it cannot be calculated.
-The number of women who have been silenced, blamed, suspected, ruled, and shamed because Eve allegedly bit a piece of fruit is beyond any honest reckoning.
-Whole theologies of female subordination rest on her.
-Whole cultures still read her sin into every daughter who speaks too freely.
+For two thousand years women have been told that the first woman is the reason the world is broken, and it is one of the most damaging stories ever told.
+The cost cannot be calculated: the women silenced, blamed, suspected, ruled, and shamed because Eve allegedly bit a piece of fruit run beyond any honest reckoning.
+Whole theologies of female subordination rest on her, and whole cultures still read her sin into every daughter who speaks too freely.

-The Urantia Book gives Eve back to us.
-The real Eve was tired.
-She was lonely.
-She was overworked.
-She loved her planet enough that when a sincere man brought her a plan that promised to relieve some of the suffering she watched every day, she said yes.
+The Urantia Book gives Eve back.
+The real Eve was tired, lonely, and overworked, and she loved her planet enough that when a sincere man brought her a plan promising to relieve some of the suffering she watched every day, she said yes.
 She paid for the yes.
 She paid in blood and grief and thirty days of believing her husband was dead.
 She paid in losing two thirds of her children to Edentia.
 She paid in the long mortal life that followed.
-She paid, and the universe accepted her payment, and the universe also said: this was not rebellion, this was a mistake, you are still our daughter, come home along the path that everyone else walks.
+The universe accepted her payment and said, in effect, that this was a mistake and not a rebellion, that she was still its daughter, and that she should come home along the path everyone else walks.

 Sources: The Urantia Book, Paper 75 (The Default of Adam and Eve), Paper 73 (The Garden of Eden).
 Phyllis Trible, God and the Rhetoric of Sexuality (Fortress Press, 1978).